 What is Gomaae?

-Gomaae (sometimes written as Goma-ae or Goma Ae) is a Japanese side dish in which vegetables are dressed in sesame sauce.
+Gomaae (sometimes written as Goma-ae or Goma Ae) is a Japanese side dish with vegetables in sesame sauce.
 Goma (胡麻) means ‘sesame seeds’ and -Ae (和え) means ‘being dressed with sauce/dressing’ in Japanese.
 Yes, it’s double ‘a’ in gomaae.

 Why You’ll Love This Dish